This Is Why I Cheated on My Husband

 People cheat on each other.
 This much is true.
-Whether it’s through long, drawn-out emotional affairs or drunken aberrations not to be repeated, some 25 percent of men have cheated while in relationships and 13 percent of women have done the same.
+Whether it’s through long, drawn-out emotional affairs or drunken aberrations not to be repeated, some 25 percent of men have cheated while in relationships and 13 percent of women cheated too.
 While those numbers aren’t wildly scientific (people are probably not dying to admit they’ve betrayed the trust of a partner or spouse), they suggest that cheating is widespread.
 The reasons for stepping out are varied: some people are bored, others are trying to escape emotional abuse, still others are just falling into an affair without fully realizing it.
-But the reasons are often also the same: people are looking for something different.
+But the reasons are often also the same: People are looking for something different.
 Here, Fatherly talked to five women who were looking for something different themselves.
 Some of their names have been changed.

 “My husband was like my roommate.”

 The first affair partner I ever had, it wasn’t intentional.
 I was not searching to have an affair.
 That was not my intention at all.
 It just kind of happened spontaneously.
 He was living in another country at the time, we had never met face to face.
 It was just, like, a cyber friendship that turned into something that was a lot more.
 We eventually made plans to meet each other after eight months.
 I still keep in contact with him.
 I still text him almost every day.
 My husband remains a good friend, but it’s essentially like living with a roommate.
 It’s not really a marriage anymore.
 So, that’s really what I’m seeking with other affair partners.
 Just a physical relationship.
 I’ve considered getting a divorce.
 It’s just a long process.
 My home life isn’t bad.
 It’s not like a combative or argumentative relationship with my husband.
 It’s just not intimate anymore.

 — Anna*, 36, Illinois

 “My husband was in deep denial for years.”